 When is a private student loan appropriate?

 If your family has exhausted more attractive financing options such as the tuition payment plan through Tuition Management Systems and the Parent PLUS Loan, then you might want to consider a private alternative loan.
-A private alternative loan is a loan that the student borrows, however, in most cases the student will need to secure a credit-worthy co-signer.
+A private alternative loan is a loan that the student or parent borrows, however, in most cases the student will need to secure a credit-worthy co-signer.
 The student and co-signer should be fully aware that the loan is in both the student's and co-signer's name.
 If the borrower defaults (stops making payments or is late in making payments) on the private alternative loan the co-signer is fully responsible for the loan.

 While you may apply on your own for private student loans, some students will need to apply with a creditworthy cosigner, such as a friend or family member.
 We strongly urge all students to apply with a cosigner as it may improve the chances of loan approval and may help quality for a lower interest rate.